ncatlab/nlab-content/pages/1/8/8/7/7881/content.md

 =--
 =--

 # The Continuum Hypothesis
 * table of contents
 {: toc}

 ## Idea

 > Cantor's continuum problem is simply the question: How many points are there on a straight line in Euclidean space?
-In other terms, the question is: How many different sets of integers do there exist?
-K. G&#246;del ([1947](#Goedel47), p.515)
+In other terms, the question is: How many different sets of integers do there exist?  &lbrack;[Gödel 1947 p 515](#Goedel47)&rbrack;

 The **continuum hypothesis** is a famous problem of [[set theory]] concerning the cardinality of the&#160;[[Dedekind real numbers|Dedekind]] [[real numbers]] (the "[[continuum]]").
 The hypothesis in its classical form goes back to [[Georg Cantor|G. Cantor]] and was on top of [[Hilbert's problems|Hilbert's list]] of open problems in mathematics in 1900.